The Confession of Cindy Lou Who

 What, you hadn’t heard?
 Good lord, where have you been?
 He was as bad as they come.

 Even so, I wonder what’s going to replace him.
 I feel an empty space, a cavern that’s opened in my soul.
 But it’s no use.
-He got what he deserved, right?
+He got what he deserved.

-Excuse me just a moment—I hear knocking.
+Excuse me a moment—I hear knocking.
 There’s someone at the door.
-Don’t go anywhere—I’ll be right back!
+Don’t go anywhere!